zjb-s/zeq/README.md

 # zeq beta 0.2
-performance sequencer for norns & grid 128
+atonal performance sequencer for norns & grid 128

 # what?
 **zeq** is:
-- a performance sequencer, inspired by the way i use my octatrack
+- a performance sequencer for atonal sounds, inspired by the way i use my octatrack
 - 4 tracks of 1 - 64 steps each

 # use